Simpler PAC-Bayesian Bounds for Hostile Data: Introduction

-Regarding PAC bounds for heavy-tailed random variables, let us mention three recent approaches. \begin{itemize} \item Using the so-called {\it small-ball property}, Mendelson and several co-authors developed in a striking series of papers tools to study the Empirical Risk Minimizer (ERM) and penalized variants without exponential moment assumption: we refer to their most recent works \citep{mendelsonlearning2015,lecuemendelson2016regularization}.
-Under this assumption, \cite{grunwald2016fast} derived PAC-Bayesian learning bounds. \item Another idea consists in using robust loss functions.
-This leads to better confidence bounds than the previous approach, but at the price of replacing the ERM by a more complex estimator \citep{audibert2011robust,catoni2012challenging,oliveira2013lower,ilaria2015,catoni2016pac}. \item Finally, \cite{devroye2015sub}, using median-of-means, provide bounds in probability for the estimation of the mean without exponential moment assumption.
-An application to more general regression problems was very recently proposed by~\cite{lugosi2016risk}. \end{itemize} Leaving the well-marked path of bounded variables led the authors to sophisticated and technical mathematics, but in the end they obtained rates of convergence similar to the ones in bounded cases: this is highly valuable for the statistical and machine learning community.
+Regarding PAC bounds for heavy-tailed random variables, let us mention three recent approaches. \begin{itemize} \item Using the so-called {\it small-ball property}, Mendelson and several co-authors developed in a striking series of papers tools to study the Empirical Risk Minimizer (ERM) and penalized variants without an exponential moment assumption: we refer to their most recent works \citep{mendelsonlearning2015,lecuemendelson2016regularization}.
+Under a quite similar assumption, \cite{grunwald2016fast} derived PAC-Bayesian learning bounds (``empirical witness of badness'' assumption).
+Other assumptions were introduced in order to derive fast rates for unbounded losses, like the multiscale Bernstein assumption~\cite{NIPS2016_6104}. \item Another idea consists in using robust loss functions.
+This leads to better confidence bounds than the previous approach, but at the price of replacing the ERM by a more complex estimator, usually building on PAC-Bayesian approaches \citep{audibert2011robust,catoni2012challenging,oliveira2013lower,ilaria2015,catoni2016pac}. \item Finally, \cite{devroye2015sub}, using median-of-means, provide bounds in probability for the estimation of the mean without exponential moment assumption.
+It is possible to extend this technique to more general learning problems~\cite{minsker2015geometric,hsu2016loss,lugosi2016risk,guillaume2017learning,lugosi2017regularization}. \end{itemize} Leaving the well-marked path of bounded variables led the authors to sophisticated and technical mathematics, but in the end they obtained rates of convergence similar to the ones in bounded cases: this is highly valuable for the statistical and machine learning community.